Living up to the hype: Dressel win 1st individual gold medal

 Also winning golds: Australia’s Izaac Stubblety-Cook in the men’s 200 breaststroke and China’s Zhang Yufei in the women’s 200 butterfly.

-Finke’s pulled out his victory with a dazzling burst of his speed on the final lap.
+Finke’s pulled out his victory with a dazzling burst on the final lap.

 Germany’s Florian Wellbrock snatched the lead from Italy’s Gregorio Paltrinieri on the final flip, with Finke lurking back in fourth.

 But the American turned on the speed at the end of the 16-lap race, passing all three swimmers ahead of him to take the gold.
+Finke’s final 50 was 26.39 — nearly 2 seconds faster than anyone else.

 “I had no idea I was going to do that,” Finke said.
 “I noticed with 10 meters off (the final turn) I was catching a little bit of ground, and that was the only motivation I needed.”